HJBerwick/HJBerwick.github.io/_posts/2024-05-21-enhancing-targeting-accuracy.md

 The below code uses the in-built *MinMaxScaler* functionality from scikit-learn to apply Normalisation to all of our input variables.
 The reason we choose Normalisation over Standardisation is that our scaled data will all exist between 0 and 1, and these will then be compatible with any categorical variables that we have encoded as 1 or 0.

 In the code, we also make sure to apply *fit_transform* to the training set, but only *transform* to the test set.
 This means the scaling logic will learn and apply the scaling "rules" from the training data, but only apply them to the test data (or any other data we predict on in the future).
-This is important in order to avoid *data leakage* where the test set learns information about the training data, and means we can’t fully trust model performance metrics.
+This is important in order to avoid *data leakage* where the test set learns information about the training data and means we can’t fully trust model performance metrics.

 ```python
 # create our scaler object